ladabarna/kubernetesdemo/README.md

 # kubernetesdemo
-An intrudoction to nodejs and kubernetes on digitalocean
+An introduction to nodejs and kubernetes on digitalocean